 These devices are positioned during configuration or acquisition and then left in place with its servo loops open, i.e. no power.
 They are not moved during an observation.
 There will be varying degrees of precision: low, medium, and high, all based on encoder resolution with matching DAC output control.
 However from a software perspective these are all treated the same.
 They must all be initialized, which means that their encoders must be homed.
 This involves driving to a home switch, which could be a limit switch, and loading a particular position once the switch is sensed then applying a home offset to position the device to a known position.
-Depending on the device, this could be a specific position or some where in the middle of travel, where we call encoder position 0.
-This homing process is built into the PMAC and can be configured on a motor by motor basis as to which direction to home and what to use for a home switch as well as the specific home offset.
+Depending on the device, this could be a specific position or some where in the middle of travel, which we call encoder position 0.
+This homing process is built into the PMAC and can be configured on a motor by motor basis as to which direction to home, what to use for a home switch, and the specific home offset.
+In most cases this is a straight forward operation meaning that the device axis can be freely homed without any limitations.
+However in the case of the LOWFS OSM (object selection mechanism), care will need to be take to prevent them from colliding into one another during the initialization process.
+The actual homing of the OSM pickoff arms will also be tricky and require a customized homing process.